-Risks Inherent in the Real Estate Industry may Adversely Affect the REIT's Financial Performance
+Risks Inherent in the Real Estate Industry May Adversely Affect the REIT's Financial Performance

-The REIT is subject to risks involving the economy in general, including, among other things, inflation, deflation or stagflation, unemployment, geopolitical events such as the war between Russia and Ukraine and a local, regional, national or international outbreak of a contagious disease.
+The REIT is subject to risks involving the economy in general, including, among other things, inflation, deflation or stagflation, unemployment, geopolitical events and a local, regional, national or international outbreak of a contagious disease.
 Poor economic conditions could adversely affect the REIT's ability to generate revenues, thereby reducing its operating income and earnings.
 It could also have an adverse impact on the ability of the REIT to maintain occupancy rates, which could harm the REIT's financial condition.
 In weak economic environments, the REIT's tenants may be unable to meet their rental payments and other obligations due to the REIT, which could have a material and adverse effect on the REIT.